Sud-ana/opensource_physical_design/README.md

  # Plug-in  Inverter custom cell into design
+The first step is to extract the LEF file so that it can be used in the placement and routing flow.
- The first step is to verify that the tracks is located in a way such that ports of hte lef file lies on it.
+Verify that the tracks is located in a way such that ports of hte lef file lies on it.
 This is done visually by building up a convergence using the pitch and offset from tracks file into the layout file

  <img src="Screenshot/8_convergence_tracks_ports_for_LEF.jpg">

+    0. Set the grids on the layout as per track pitch and save it.
     1. Extract LEF from the custom cell.
         1.1 Use magic command %lef write <filename> to do so.
     2  Plug LEF file into the picorv32a design.